 Another challenge is the lack of training data.
-Most natural language processing solutions use AI and deep learning to learn languages and for robust systems, you need a lot of data.
+Most natural language processing solutions use AI and deep learning to learn languages.
+And for robust systems, you need a lot of data.
 For example, you’ll need a database with words and their pronunciation for developing a speech recognition system.
-This is not easy to get; there are many accents and regional differences in how words and sentences are pronounced, even if you consider English alone.
+This is not easy to get; there are many accents and regional differences in how words and sentences are pronounced.

 Even when data sets are available, they often reflect historical discrimination, biases, and norms.
 And the resulting NLP models tend to reflect this.

 For example, for centuries, people have associated certain jobs with women and others with men.
 If you use training data with these problems to develop a predictive text algorithm, the results will also reflect these biases.

 Sinequa uses natural language processing to convert unstructured data to structured and indexed data.
 Data connectors collect raw data from various sources and process them to identify key elements and their relationships.
 Natural Language Processing enables users to type their queries as they feel comfortable and get relevant search suggestions and results.